benefoon/Fraud-Detection-Platform/README.md

 - **Dockerization**: The Python model is packaged into a Docker container, ensuring consistency across environments.
 - **Deployment**: The script runs the Docker container on a server, making the fraud detection service accessible at a specified endpoint.

+### 6. **YAML: CI/CD Pipeline**

+The CI/CD workflow uses GitHub Actions to:
+- Run automated tests for Python code.
+- Build and push Docker images to a container registry.
+- Deploy the application to a production or staging environment.

 ---

 ## 🚀 Deployment

-To deploy the platform, follow the Docker steps to create an isolated environment for running the fraud detection model.
-The deployment ensures that the model is portable and scalable across different environments.
+To deploy the platform, follow these steps:
+1. Run the Bash script to build and deploy the Docker container.
+2. Ensure your GitHub repository is linked to the CI/CD pipeline for continuous integration and deployment.

 ---